 If you have a URL for a document, you can pass it to the WebViewer constructor or loadDocument function to open it.

-You can also, alternatively, open a new, blank docx file through the WebViewer constructor.
+You can also, alternatively, open a new, blank DOCX file through the WebViewer constructor.

 Integrate WebViewer and DOCX Editor into a React app